 The downside to dry epilation is convenience and pain.
 There will be more cleaning up to do epilating outside of the shower, and without some warm water to soothe your skin it will be a little bit more painful.

-We recommend having a nice bath or a shower before epilating dry.
+When epilating dry, you should epilate before or after the shower.
 Make sure not to use too hot water (it dries your skin out) and dry your skin thoroughly with a towel before using your epilator.

 Wet – Though slower than dry epilation, wet epilation is far more convenient and far less painful.
 The ability to epilate in the bath or in the shower is one we are extremely grateful for.
 If you have a wet and dry, cordless epilator then you will be able to use it both outside and inside the bath/shower.
 This is what I do!